sabinaazim97/sabinaazim97.github.io/README.md

 This project was completed in collaboration with Natasha Vij for our MS in Data Science Capstone Project at The George Washington Univeristy.
 The goals of this project were to:

 - Compare the accuracy of Convolution Neural Network (CNN) models for image classification
-- Create a temperature-based outfit recommendation system with Spotfify's Annoy (Approx. Nearest Neighbors) Library based on most accurate CNN model results
+- Create a temperature-based outfit recommendation system using Spotfify's Annoy (Approx. Nearest Neighbors) Library based on most accurate CNN model results
 - Display outfit recommendations on a visual platform

 [Take a look at this project!](https://sabinaazim97.github.io/Temperature-Based-Fashion-Recommendation-System/GUI/index.html)